MyLab-odyssey/ED_BMSdiag/README.md

 * **Find detailed installation instructions in: [english](https://github.com/MyLab-odyssey/ED_BMSdiag/wiki/Installation) | [german](https://github.com/MyLab-odyssey/ED_BMSdiag/wiki/Installation_DE).**

 > **Verified to work with Arduino IDE 1.8.5 (on OS X 10.13 and WIN-Systems), DO NOT USE 1.8.7 for versions > 1.0.1.
-There is currently a compiler problem within this Arduino IDE release**
+There is currently a [compiler problem](https://github.com/arduino/Arduino/issues/8014) within this Arduino IDE release!**

 ## Usage >on your own risk<
 Connect the CAN shield to the OBDII-connector and power up the car.